Vietnam veteran: In popular culture

 In television, the first Vietnam veteran to be a regular character in a U.S. dramatic series was Lincoln Case on Route 66.
 Case, played by Glenn Corbett, was introduced in 1963, long before the major U.S. buildup in Vietnam.
 "Linc" Case was initially portrayed as an angry, embittered man, not only because of his harrowing wartime experiences (which included being taken prisoner and escaping a POW camp) but also because of his grim childhood and continuing estrangement from much of his family.
 The show depicted his effort to make peace with himself and others.

 In the 1980s and 1990s, service in Vietnam was part of the backstory of many TV characters, particularly in police or detective roles.
 The wartime experiences of some of these characters, such as MacGyver, Rick Simon of Simon & Simon, or Sonny Crockett on Miami Vice, were mentioned only occasionally and rarely became central to story lines.
 To a degree, writing in a Vietnam background provided a logical chronology, but also served to give these characters more depth, and explain their skills, e.g. MacGyver having served in a bomb disposal unit.
 China Beach, which aired in the late 1980s, was the only television program that featured women who were in Vietnam as military personnel or civilian volunteers.

 Thomas Magnum of Magnum, P.I., Stringfellow Hawke of Airwolf, and the characters of The A-Team were characters whose experiences in Vietnam were more frequently worked into plot lines.
 They were part of an early 1980s tendency to rehabilitate the image of the Vietnam vet in the public eye.

 The documentary In the Shadow of the Blade (released in 2004) reunited Vietnam veterans and families of the war dead with a restored UH-1 "Huey" helicopter in a cross-country journey to tell the stories of Americans affected by the war.
+Mr. Nelson, Did You Kill People?
+(2026), directed by Japanese filmmaker Shinya Tsukamoto, is a co-production between Japan, the United States, Thailand, and Vietnam.
+It follows U.S. veteran Allen Nelson, who suffers with severe PTSD following the Vietnam War.
+It won the Leoncino d'Oro Award at the 83rd Venice International Film Festival.

-An example in print is Marvel Comics' the Punisher, also known as Frank Castle.
+An example in print is Marvel Comics' Punisher (Frank Castle).
 Castle learned all of his combat techniques from his time as a Marine as well as from his three tours of combat during Vietnam.
-It is also where he acquired his urge to punish the guilty, which goes on to be a defining trait in Castles' character.
+It is also where he acquired his urge to punish the guilty, which goes on to be a defining trait in Castle's character.